nashobawinery/NashobaExperience/replit.md

 ### Key Features

-- **Guest Experience**: Interactive slideshow introduction, product browsing with advanced filtering, product detail modal with favorites and notes, progressive educational popups, auto-popup trivia with rewards, shopping cart with tier-based discounts, AI-powered recommendations, comprehensive tasting survey, email functionalities, and mobile-first navigation.
+- **Guest Experience**: Interactive slideshow introduction, product browsing with advanced filtering, product detail modal with favorites and notes, progressive educational popups, auto-popup trivia with rewards, shopping cart with tier-based discounts, AI-powered recommendations, pre-survey dialog for checkout actions, comprehensive tasting survey, email functionalities, and mobile-first navigation.
 Notes can be added to any product.
+- **Pre-Survey Dialog**: Before completing the tasting survey, guests are presented with optional actions: place an order for cart items (sent to staff), email their favorites list to themselves, or skip both.
+The dialog enforces explicit selection and waits for all requested actions to complete before showing the survey.
+Provides proper error handling and retry capabilities if actions fail.
 - **Admin Dashboard**: Comprehensive CRUD operations for products, per-product inventory control, dynamic filter and slideshow image management (upload, edit, delete, reorder, activate/deactivate), trivia management, a QR code generator for guest app access, media library for cloud file storage, settings, bulk product import/export.

 ## Email System Status